jparaujo/treetracker-admin/README.md

+## Quickstart

+This is a React javascript code.

+To build and run this code, use the following commands after cloning and installing node/npm:
+1. npm install
+1. npm run build
+1. serve -s build

+## Details

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>